 Ongoing land management programs at NCTAMS PAC Wahiawa, Camp Stover Housing Community, and Opana are similar to those discussed in Section 4.5.8.
-They include base planning, reduction of point source pollution, utilization of BMPs during earthwork and construction and storm drain design, and non-point source pollution prevention for JBPHH.
+Land management programs include base planning; reduction of point source pollution; prevention of non-point source pollution; and utilization of BMPs during earthwork, construction, and storm drain design.
 In addition, DON provides grass and vegetation management within the antenna fields and required buffer zones at NCTAMS PAC Wahiawa and Opana, and landscape management at the Camp Stover Housing Community.
 Also, DON manages, maintains, and promotes soil stability and erosion control for land areas with natural resources value (primarily within Poamoho Gulch) and other areas prone to soil erosion at NCTAMS PAC Wahiawa and the Camp Stover Housing Community.

 There is no existing forest management program for NCTAMS PAC Wahiawa, Camp Stover Housing Community, or Opana.
-There is a pocket of native, non-native mixed forest in a small side gulch of the larger Poamoho Gulch system at NCTAMS PAC Wahiawa.
+There is a pocket of a mixed (native and non-native) forest in a small side gulch of the larger Poamoho Gulch system at NCTAMS PAC Wahiawa.
 Native trees observed to be remaining in this area included 'ūlei, koa, 'ōhi'ā, 'uki'uki, pūkiawe, and 'ākia.
 This native, non-native mixed forest provides a good control for soil erosion and runoff as well as reduces siltation of the streams located on the gulch bottoms.
 In addition, the vegetated areas improve groundwater supplies and provide food and shelter for wildlife.
 However, the botanical surveys conducted by AECOM (2016) found that the western portion of Poamoho Gulch has been invaded by strawberry guava and shows evidence of extensive dirt bike use which is a significant contributor to slope erosions and subsequent sediment runoff to Poamoho Stream.
 Accelerated soil erosion is a primary concern on the precipitous gulch slopes and the rugged terrain of these areas would preclude harvesting of timber resources even if a market for wood products from the facility could be found.
 DON continues to protect mature and significant trees at NCTAMS PAC Wahiawa and the Camp Stover Housing Community.